fanoframework/fanoframework.github.io/deployment/cgi/index.md

 add `Require` directive to allow Apache to serve request from this directory, otherwise they will be rejected.

 Above snippet basically tells Apache to allow (`+ExecCGI`) to serve any file ends with `cgi` extension as CGI script (`AddHandler cgi-script .cgi`). `-MultiViews` also important to disable automatic content negotiation because we need to add URL rewriting to allow use of routing in our application.
-So Our application will be responsible to decide what response to return.
+So our application will be responsible to decide what response to return.
+You need to enable `mod_rewrite` module, otherwise, routing will not work.
 So in our example, we end up with following configuration:

 ```